 The Ninebot Air T15 is designed to ride on super smooth, level pavement, and pretty much nothing else.
 If it climbed inclines better (or at all), it might be ideal for a spry valet parking attendant in a large, multi-level parking garage — but the Air’s not actually built for that.

-The narrow handlebars are as comfortable as they can be, being 0.0 in from the deck to handlebars (a bit low for riders over 5’10”).
+The narrow handlebars are as comfortable as they can be, being - from the deck to handlebars (a bit low for riders over 5’10”).
 Although it rides pretty nice on pristine roads, the range is very short, even too short to be used on some college and business campuses — and it can’t handle hills or rough terrain at all.
 The Air T15 rattles continuously on rough pavement, even with bent knees.
 The brain massage can be buzzy enough to make your vision blurry sometimes.

-You really need to watch out for obstacles like large sticks in the road more than you would on other electric scooters because of those small solid tires, large turning radius, and low 0.0 in ground clearance.
+You really need to watch out for obstacles like large sticks in the road more than you would on other electric scooters because of those small solid tires, large turning radius, and low - ground clearance.
 In fact, the Air T15 deck is closer to the ground than any scooter we’ve ever tested, which makes it very nice for stop-and-go riding — like pushing off after a stop sign.

 Cruise control is a nice feature to have on this scooter, since riders will most likely be at full throttle all the time.
 You can enable cruise control in the Segway mobile app, and it takes 10 to 12 seconds to activate once held at speed.
 An audible beep and on-screen indicator let you know when cruise control is on, and you can disable it by tapping either the brake or throttle.